B.A. in English Studies / Integrated Concentration (61 credits)

 *May not combine with major in any English Studies concentration

-Two lower-division or upper-division courses from English Studies fields
+Two lower-division or upper-division English Studies courses (LIT, LING, or WR)

 Before taking the Foundations courses, students should have the General Education writing requirement completed, and one lower-division Literature course before LIT 317 (LIT 201 or LIT 202 recommended)

 ENG 498 Senior Capstone (1) [Not required for Language Arts Secondary Education majors]